sbosshardt/gab-ai-utils/README.md

 node models-list.js
 ```

-Lists all available AI models from your API endpoint with their display names.
+Lists all available AI models from your Gab AI subscription with their display names.

 Example output:
 ```